ahaywood/Web-Interactivity-and-Engagement/appendix/index.md

 ### If/Else statements:

-To review, let’s re-look at conditional logic.
+To review, let's re-look at conditional logic.
 We are going to learn about if statements and else statements first.
 With an if statement, we're trying to find something that's true.
 If the thing we're testing is true, then we'll continue executing the section of the code.
-Let’s do a simple if statement.
+Let's do a simple if statement.

 <p class="file-name">lesson3.php</p>
 ```php